-Unfortunately, his pain in his back persisted and he also began to experience a shooting pain into his left leg.
+Unfortunately, the pain in his back persisted and he also began to experience a shooting pain in his left leg.
 While Allen had experienced pulled muscles in his back before, he had never experienced any type of shooting pain in his legs before the incident.

 While his problems worsened, Allen still hesitated to report his work accident.

 “Looking back, I just kept hoping that the problem would go away,” he said.
 “You have to understand that this work is the only thing I have ever known.
 I had just bought a new home and gotten a promotion on the job, and I did not want to do anything to jeopardize the money I was earning.”